Research and Fellowships

 Institute of Advanced Study

-The all-Faculty Institute of Advanced Study facilitates cross-disciplinary research to which the Collegiate environment is ideally suited.
-St Mary’s welcomes IAS Fellows on a regular basis, working in a wide range of disciplines but always within the Institute’s current annual theme whilst living in College as part of its community.
+The Institute of Advanced Study facilitates inter-disciplinary research to which the Collegiate environment is ideally suited.
+St Mary’s welcomes IAS Fellows on a regular basis, working in a wide range of disciplines.